 We use frenectomies to correct tongue-tie, a congenital condition in which the frenulum is short, thick, or tight.
-The lingual frenulum is the membrane that connects the center of the upper or lower lips to the corresponding gums and the labial frenulum is a membrane that connects the underside of the tongue to the floor of the mouth.
+The lingual frenulum is the membrane that connects the center of the upper or lower lips to the corresponding gums, and the labial frenulum is a membrane that connects the underside of the tongue to the floor of the mouth.
+Learn more from our educational video below.

-A child that has tongue-tie, experiences restricted tongue movement.
-The best way to determine if your baby has tongue-tie is to come in for an evaluation by our pediatric dentist Dr. Smith.
-In the meantime, look for the following signs during breastfeeding and otherwise: Clicking sounds, indicating poor attachment Inability to maintain adequate suction Low weight gain over time, meaning poor eating Difficulty moving tongue from one side to the other Inability to touch the upper gums or roof of mouth with tongue Tongue does not stick out past the gums V or heart shape at the tip of tongue.
+A child that has tongue-tie experiences restricted tongue movement.
+The best way to determine if your baby has tongue-tie is to come in for an evaluation by our pediatric dentist, Dr. Smith.
+In the meantime, look for the following signs during breastfeeding and otherwise:

 Risks of Not Fixing a Tongue Tie Include: